9990807/SoftwareLists/README.md

 - [Chromium web store](https://github.com/NeverDecaf/chromium-web-store) - (For ungoogled chromium) Allows installing extensions directly from chrome web store and check for updates.
 - [Context Menu Search](https://chrome.google.com/webstore/detail/context-menu-search/ocpcmghnefmdhljkoiapafejjohldoga) - Use the right-click menu to search for selected text in different search engines.
 - [Dark Reader](https://darkreader.org/) - Dark mode for the web.
+- [DeArrow](https://dearrow.ajay.app/) - Crowdsourced titles and thumbnails on YouTube.
+No more arrows, ridiculous faces, and no more clickbait.
 - [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) - Allows a user to provide the URL of the page that loads in a new tab.
 You can use local files.
 - [SponsorBlock](https://sponsor.ajay.app/) - Crowdsourced API for skipping sponsor segments in YouTube videos.
 - [uBlock Origin](https://ublockorigin.com/) - Free, open-source ad content blocker.